dirkkredler/docker4symfony/README.md

 ### TODO

 -   add an installer script
+-   add nginx, elasticsearch
--   use docker-compose profile with different webserver and database engines
+-   use profiles
+-   use `.env` or local environment variables for config
 -   multi-build: add production profile / target with all builded artifacts, w/o anything uneeded for production
--   add nginx, elasticsearch